 When we finally landed, we were in London, tired and hungry because during the flight we never slept.
 We were too excited about this trip.
 Our feet had become swollen.
 Jen's feet were so swollen that her feet looked like tiny balloons in shoes!
 We hobbled off the plane and gradually the swelling subsided.

-ur money to pounds so we could get to the hotel.
+We got our luggage and decided to exchange our money to pounds so we could get to the hotel.
 Nothing exciting about customs, or the airport itself.
 Lots of people bustling about and many duty-free shops as far as your eyes could see.
 I wanted to take a cab to the place we were staying which is in a place called Knightsbridge.

 Jen wanted to try what they call the Underground or Tube.
 Our American terminology would be Subway, Muni or BART (Bay Area Rapid Transit).
 Anyway, we found the Underground easily, and with help from the locals, we were able to secure our tickets and locate which side to take to Knightsbridge.

 The biggest problem was our luggage.
 No valet around, and we both had too many pieces to carry.
 (Remind me not to take the kitchen sink with me next time...)
 As we were on the train, both sides had windows, so you were able to see out when the train was not in the tunnel.
 Nothing impressive to see but lots of artful graffiti, concrete world and houses extremely close together.
-This reminded me of my own city of San Francisco, Cali
+This reminded me of my own city of San Francisco, California.

 Jen's luggage kept dropping with a huge clang (did she bring her kitchen sink?) as we were traveling and my irritation was building probably due to lack of sleep.
 I watched as I saw her struggle, and I could have easily helped to pick up her luggage, but I turned away worrying about my own tight grip of all my luggage.
 What a bad friend I am!